eNMS-automation/eNMS/docs/source/automation/service_editor.md

 **Dictionary matching**: Check that a dictionary is included or equal to the result.

-**Anything else**: The user can use python code to change the result, including the value of the `success` key.

 - `Validation Condition`: When to run Validation on the result:
-    -   `No validation`: No validation is performed
+    -   `No validation`: No validation is performed.
-    -   `Run on success only`
+    -   `Run on success only`.
-    -   `Run on failure only`
+    -   `Run on failure only`.
-    -   `Always run`
+    -   `Always run`.
 - `Validation Method`: The validation method depends on whether the result is a string or a dictionary.
-    -   `Validation by text match`: Matches the result against `Content Match` (string inclusion, or regular expression if `Match content against Regular expression` is selected)
+    -   `Validation by text match`: Matches the result against `Content Match` (string inclusion, or regular expression if `Match content against Regular expression` is selected).
     -   `Validation by dictionary inclusion`: Check that all `key` : `value` pairs from the dictionary provided in `Dictionary Match` can be found in the result.
-    -   `Validation by dictionary equality`: Check for equality against the dictionary provided in `Dictionary to Match Against`
+    -   `Validation by dictionary equality`: Check for equality against the dictionary provided in `Dictionary to Match Against`.
-- `Section to Validate` : (default: `results['result']`) Which part of the payload dictionary to perform validation on
+- `Section to Validate` : (default: `results['result']`) Which part of the payload dictionary to perform validation on.
 - `Content Match` : Text to Match against when `Validation by text match` is selected above.
-- `Content Match is a regular expression`: Instructs eNMS to treat the match text as a regular expression for `Validation by text match`.
+- `Content Match is a regular expression`: Treat the match text as a regular expression for `Validation by text match`.
 - `Dictionary to Match Against`: Provide a dictionary in `{}` for performing dictionary inclusion and equality matches.
 - `Delete spaces before matching`: (`Text` match only) All whitespace